You can wear running shoes for walking, but they aren’t the best choice of footwear. There are several reasons why.

 Underneath is a thick, impact-absorbing EVA foam midsole that is shielded by a full-contact rubber outsole with excellent traction.

 The ’80s aesthetics and comfort of the Reebok Princess makes for a good walking shoe, who knew?

-The flat outsole, the Ortholite sockliner, and the EVA wedge midsole work together to create a cushioned base which is walking-friendly.
+The flat outsole, the Ortholite sockliner, and the EVA wedge midsole work together to create a cushioned base that is walking-friendly.
 The synthetic leather upper holds your foot in athletic-shoe comfort.
-On the inside, a terry lining makes wearing the shoe for long walks comfortable.
+On the inside, a terry lining makes long walks comfortable.

-And its $50 retail price is the icing on the cake.
-Comes in an all-white and all-black so they can also be used for work.
+Its $50 retail price is the icing on the cake.
+They sell in an all-white and all-black, so the shoes can also be used at work.

 7) Skechers Performance GoWalk Joy

-It doesn’t get any basic than this for a walking shoe, but this Skechers Go Walk model is surprisingly functional.
-An all-mesh upper has a slip-on design for ease of entry and egress; the same construction is breathable and also accommodates wide feet.
+It doesn’t get any basic than this, but this Skechers Go Walk model is surprisingly functional.
+An all-mesh upper has a slip-on design for ease of entry and egress; the same construction makes the shoe breathable and accommodating.